 - Determine how many “short rows” you will need to add on the front rail to “square up” the seat

-- Cut short lengths of paper rush
+- Cut short lengths of paper rush to reach from side to side weaving around front corners

 - Attach the ends of the short rows to the right rail with tacks

 #2.
-Using only cable ties to start and end the “short rows”:
+Use cable ties to start and end the “short rows”:

 Using only the cable ties to secure the ends of those short rows in the gussets, instead of pounding yet another upholstery tack into the side rails, really helps save the integrity of the wooden rails.

-RELATED POST: Paper Rush Seatweaving Hint–Tuesday Tips
+FURTHER READING: Paper Rush Seatweaving Hint–Tuesday Tips

 Determine how many short rows you need to fill the space on the front rail that is the difference between the length of the front and back rails.